 I am a researcher in computer science, specializing in databases and human-AI interaction.
 In 2027, I will join Carnegie Mellon University as an Assistant Professor in the Computer Science Department (CSD) and, by courtesy, the HCII.

-Current Mentees
+Current mentees

 - Andrew Cheng (undergrad)